SmalkiGroove/heroes-expansion/doc/HEROES.md

 Siege Engineer - Knight

 • Ballista receive +1 to their Attack for every level of the hero.
-• Ballista attack random enemies at the start of combat.
+• Ballista fire a salvo at random enemies at the start of combat.
 The amount of shots depends on hero level.

 Starting Skills
 • Courage